A primary focus of the ABO is advocacy and campaigning on behalf of its members.

 Orchestras Everywhere is a public-facing social media campaign which aims to demolish the myth that orchestras are only enjoyed by a small number of people.
 The reality is, they are at the centre of globally popular entertainment: the best of the best, that you can hear when you watch, play, visit or listen, making everyday life special.

 Orchestra Tax Relief The ABO successfully lobbied for the extension of creative tax relief to orchestras, which was announced by the Chancellor of the Exchequer in the 2014 Autumn Statement.
-The ABO is currently working with the Treasury and HMRC on its implementation from 1 April 2016, and will be producing guidance and training for its members.
+The ABO worked with the Treasury and HMRC on its implementation from 1 April 2016, and has produced guidance and training for its members.

 The All-Party Parliamentary Classical Music Group brings together parliamentarians who have an interest in and wish to further the appreciation of classical music; acts as an interface between British orchestras' on and off-stage activities, the wider classical music industry, including broadcasters and the recording industry, and key decision makers and opinion formers; and looks at the potential for establishing parliamentary classical music awards and promoting and supporting young musicians.
 The ABO serves as the group's secretariat.